GeorgeErimia/cloudsoft-spring-boot-demo/README.md

 ### Deploying via GUI

-1. Go to the <a href="https://github.com/GeorgeErimia/cloudsoft-spring-boot-demo/releases/"> Releases </a> section of this repo and download the YAML files (check out the description of the release you're getting, some of them have important info related to the current issues and how to work around them)
+1. Go to the <a href="https://github.com/GeorgeErimia/cloudsoft-spring-boot-demo/releases/"> Releases </a> section of this repo and download the YAML blueprints (check out the description of the release you're getting, some of them have important info related to the current issues and how to work around them)

 2. In the AMP GUI, go to Blueprint Composer and select the CAMP Editor tab